Euro S50 Single Vanos

 Insert bearing top thrust (roller) bearing onto splined shaft stud and in splined shaft bearing ring.

-Note: Thrust bearing faces are functionally same thus thrust bearing can be inserted in either orientation.
+Note: The thrust bearing faces are functionally identical, so you can insert the thrust bearing in either orientation.

 Insert bearing top washer in splined shaft cover inner cavity.